felipeoyarce/layerwise-learning/README.md

 This repository is the result of my work as a mentee in the [Quantum Computing Mentorship Program](https://qosf.org/qc_mentorship/) of the _Quantum Open Source Foundation_.

 Here, we provide a _proof-of-concept_ of the implementation of a technique for better training Quantum Neural Networks in Pennylane's Pytorch [interface](https://pennylane.readthedocs.io/en/stable/introduction/interfaces/torch.html) known as [layerwise learning](https://arxiv.org/abs/2006.14904).

+The task selected for this _PoC_ is the same used in the original paper of binary classification between the handwritten digits _3_ and _6_ in the MNIST dataset.

 ## About us :flushed: